culturagovbr/docker-simec/README.md

 # docker-simec

-Repo used to have a recipe(Dockerfile) to create a image used by SIMINC2
+Repo used to have a recipe(Dockerfile) to create a image used by SIMEC

 ### Prerequisites
 * Docker - More information [here](http://pt.slideshare.net/vinnyfs89/docker-essa-baleia-vai-te-conquistar?qid=aed7b752-f313-4515-badd-f3bf811c8a35&v=&b=&from_search=1).